 Following up on the successes in the Metal Power project, the EU granted a subsidy to scale up and optimize the iron fuel technology.
 In this project, SOLID and its consortium partners will scale up the combustion technology to 1MW while reaching a TRL of 6.

 The MEC project aims to techno-economically compare different regeneration technologies, to close the iron fuel cycle.
-Together with the consortium, we will realize a proof-of-concept iron oxide reduction system and in addition, conduct a techno-economic study concerning the upscaling of such a system.
+Together with the consortium, we will realize a proof-of-concept for the iron oxide reduction system and in addition, conduct a techno-economic study concerning the upscaling of such a system.

 In May 2019, the Martime Innovation Impuls project (MIIP) commenced.
 This project is a techno-economic feasibility study concerning iron fuel for various types of ships.
 The study was finished in December 2019 and published in January 2020.
-The study covers many important aspects about metal fuel applications in the maritime sector and proves an important source of knowledge for future maritime projects.
+The study covers many important aspects about iron fuel applications in the maritime sector and proves an important source of knowledge for future maritime projects.